GreptimeTeam/docs/docs/reference/sql/tql.md

 ## ANALYZE

 TQL also supports `ANALYZE` keyword to analyze the given PromQL query's execution.
-The syntax is:
+The syntax is as follows:

 ```
 TQL ANALYZE (start, end, step) expr;